asimwe1/rust_chatapp/README.md

 To test Rocket, simply run `./scripts/test.sh` from the root of the source tree.
 This will build and test the `core`, `codegen`, and `contrib` libraries as well as all of the examples.
+The `test.sh` script accepts no flags or either the `--release` flag to test in release mode or the `--contrib` flag to test all `contrib` modules individually.
+This script gets run by CI.

-This is the script that gets run by Travis CI.
-To test a crate individually, run `cargo test --all-features`.
+To test a crate individually, run `cargo test --all-features` in the corresponding crate directory.

 ### Core